PoppingMangoSources/popmango-paperback-sources/README.md

 Pushing <code>main</code> publishes the combined directory at <code>/all</code>.
 The previous <code>/0.8</code> path remains available so existing Paperback 0.8 installs keep receiving updates.

-The [conversion guide](docs/CONVERSION.md) documents the 0.9-to-0.8 capability map.
 The shared runtime in <code>common/</code> implements the Paperback 0.8 interfaces used by the converted sources.

 </details>